minerscale/sdd_proj/readme.txt

 -- Windows --

-Start up cmd, navigate to the directory with Wavver in it and run:
+Start up cmd (windows key + R, cmd, enter) and navigate to the directory with Wavver in it and run:

 wavver.exe 1 in.wav out.wav